Portal (series): Aperture Desk Job

 Aperture Desk Job is a free game set in the Portal universe released on March 1, 2022.
 It is a demonstration of the various features of the Steam Deck handheld system.
 In the game, the player works as a quality assurance checker for toilets manufactured by Aperture Science in its early years.
 They are guided by the personality core Grady through the steps, but as the game progresses, mishaps in the automated factory lead Grady to suggest that the player develop a weaponized toilet as an invention to pitch to Cave Johnson.

 Film adaptation

 In February 2013, Valve president Gabe Newell and film director J. J. Abrams announced that they were to collaborate on a film adaptation of the Portal series.
 In 2016, Abrams stated that he still has plans to direct these films in the future, with both films in the writing stage.
 Abrams confirmed in May 2021 that the film adaptation was still in the works as they were still working on a script for the film from Warner Bros.
 Pictures.
+In 2026, Kane Parsons also expressed interest in directing a Portal film.

 Pinball table

-In March 2025, Multimorphic announced a Portal-themed pinball table, with Ellen McLain providing original GLaDOS voice lines.
-It is set to enter production in the summer of 2025.
+In March 2025, Multimorphic released a Portal-themed pinball table which was also available as a P^{3} plug-in playfield module.
+Ellen McLain provided original GLaDOS voice lines, and Marc Silk recorded lines for an additional personality core.